vpipeline_control_web_logo

 RSB move Moving RSB joystick moves tracking rectangle on the screen.
 If tracking mode is ON (tracking is performed) the movement will be more sensitive.
 If tracking mode is OFF (tracker module waiting for object to track) the movement will be much faster.

-RSB click Clicking the RSB joystick down sends command “Capture” to tracking module and starts tracking object in rectangle selected by moving the joystick.
+RSB click Clicking the RSB joystick down sends the command “Capture” to the tracking module and starts tracking the object in the rectangle selected by moving the joystick.

-LSB move Moving RSB joystick moves sends the command to the Pan-Tilt unit to move in given direction.
-If tracking mode is ON (tracking is performed) the Pan-Tilt unit will not move.
+LSB move Moving the LSB joystick sends the command to the Pan-Tilt unit to move in the given direction.
+If tracking mode is ON (tracking is performed), the Pan-Tilt unit will not move.

-LSB click Clicking the RSB joystick down sends command “Reset” to tracking module and stop tracking.
+LSB click Clicking the LSB joystick down sends the command “Reset” to the tracking module and stops tracking.

 D-PAD The usage of D-PAD (HAT) button is related to changing the size of tracking rectangle.